solita/solita.github.com/_posts/2015-04-27-intelligent-testing-practices.md

 When doing good testing, it requires some planning to remove inefficiencies.
 That planning should be done in advance, albeit on a higher level.
 We must be able to plan our testing while we test, because we learn about the product, the project and everything surrounding us *while we test*.
 By timing our planning in sync with our testing, we can react to changes and discoveries more efficiently.
 The planning should happen as close as possible to the actual execution of the plan.
 Documents and plans deprecate quickly when new things are added.
 For example, Rapid Software Testing encourages planning and designing tests during testing.
 I have found out that a brief planning session before testing session is usually in order to be able to tackle the most important topic during that testing session.

 We are chosen to perform the tasks because people expect we can do the task.
 There is little reason to stupefy the intelligent people that do things for us.
 Writing test cases, that basically make our brains redundant, is stupefying.
 In fact, it is stupid to write something that creates stupidity.
 “Stupid is as stupid does.”
 In order to be intelligent and harness out intelligent to our testing, it is wiser to write inspiring testing documentation.
 Missions, threads, ideas, broad descriptions, etc. encourage the use of our brains.
 I’d say “skill before process” and encourage to constant learning and teaching.
 Autonomy increases motivation ([see this post](http://how-do-i-test.blogspot.com/2012/01/motivation-30.html)) to do the best possible job.
 Critical thinking enables you to challenge your biases.
 Lateral thinking helps uncover possible issues.
-Thinking is the key, not the process nor tools.
+Thinking is the key, not the process or tools.

 We also need good reporting off of our testing.
 Reports may be bug reports, testing transcripts, etc. An important thing to remember here is to focus on relevance and sufficiency of our reporting.
 The report should be a tool to improve and to facilitate discussion within our testing, development and/or project management.
 Thus I feel that reporting should be done in ways that support our cause, not because we want reports to begin with.
 Tools may vary from video recordings and screen captures to notebook scribbles.
 Anything is fair game as long as it supports the cause.